googlefonts/googlefonts.github.io/gf-guide/metrics.md

 1. Be sure to copy these same metric values to all of the masters in the family
 2. Be sure to enable `Use_Typo_Metrics`
+3. If working on GlyphsApp, you can add the "EditView Line Height" parameter in font info and set it up to UPM*1.3 (so 1300 if your UPM value is 1000).
+This allows you to view your line spacing at the glyph view window.

 ### 2. Recalculating the vertical metrics for an upgraded family